 But returning to the maximum deposit limits set by pay by phone services, we can quickly see how this might be an issue for someone who wants to get the most from their casino bonuses.
 If you are offered a 100% deposit match up to £100, but are only able to deposit £30, then you're missing out on 70% of your potential deposit match.
 And these deposit matches are a one shot reward, so once you've deposited, the rest of that unearned money is gone for good.

 That isn't to say that there aren't mobile friendly bonuses.
-Many casinos offer different deposit matches for low deposits, some casinos offer a flat rate of bonus cash and some even give you some extra spins just for depositing.
+Many casinos offer different deposit matches for low deposits, some casinos offer a flat rate of bonus cash and some even give you some free spins just for depositing.
 But if you want a mobile friendly casino bonus, you're going to have to go looking for it.

 With any other payment method, you'll be able to get the most out of any casino bonus that take a fancy to.
 So if you're the kind of player who doesn't want to spend time looking for a specific mobile depositing friendly casino, then you're better off using a more general depositing method like only banking or e-wallet payments.